redteamcaliber/mimosa-rpm-package/docs/notes/uac-1.0-release-notes.md

 ------------------------------------------

 ### Acquisitions
 - Acquisitions are now associated with the hit identity from which it was initiated.
-The hit identity view now displays related acquisitions as well as their details.
-This should improve user ability to location an acquisition.
+The hits view now displays acquisitions related to the selected identity.
+Completed acquisitions may be clicked on in order to display the corresponding file audit.
+This should improve user ability to locate an acquisition.
 - Acquisitions are now linkable by URL.

--
+### Issues
+- When initiating an acquisition now showing hits table record to investigating regardless of whether the acquisition was picked up or not.
+Previously it was only being updated if the acquisition was picked up.
+- Added spaces in the portal formatted data for registry items.

 Mandiant-uac-ws-0.8-0 - January 29th, 2014